 As with any project that relies on third party systems, one of the first tasks is to contact the provider, get hold of documentation and set-up a sandbox environment from which development can begin.
 We had previously developed a similar system (albeit with a slightly different requirement) using the Cordic API so we already had a good working relationship with their developers and a good understanding of their system.
 However, due to this project having different requirements we took nothing for granted and re-evaluated the type and flow of data for this project.

 Once this had been done, we then assessed what needed to be achieved and fed this information into the design process.

 The design of the site is highly focused on simplifying the process of booking a taxi from the website, if content or information was not necessary, then it wasn’t included.

 We used Adobe XD throughout the design, this tool is getting increasingly powerful and a major advantage is being able to provide clickable mock-ups to the client, so the user journeys are fully and simply understood.

-Our previous solution had been developed on our Generation 2 Content Management System (imaginatively named CMS2…) but for this project we decided the time was right to develop using our new platform our headless CMS platform Jolojo.
+Our previous solution had been developed on our Generation 2 Content Management System (imaginatively named CMS2…) but for this project we were able to develop it using our latest new modern and up-to-date platform, our headless CMS platform, Jolojo.

 Jolojo comes with all the normal Content Management Tools out of the box, so our task was to build a new API on the Go language back-end to talk to the Cordic API which was triggered by the front end code built in the vue.js framework – apologies for the techie typing!